 Here are several samples of Chinese soups used to treat illness.
 Note that some of the soups are made with yin and yang ingredients, and thus are neither warming or cooling, but neutral.

 Chicken Soup and ?...

 While western scientists have only recently begun to admit that chicken soup has curative properties, the Chinese have been treating illnesses with chicken soup for centuries.
-A warming or yang food, chicken may be combined with a number of other ingredients, from spinach (a cooling food, thought to promote digestion and reduce constipation) to cordyceps, a rare plant grown in Tibet that is thought to increase stamina.
+A warming or yang food, chicken, may be combined with many other ingredients, from spinach (a cooling food, thought to promote digestion and reduce constipation) to cordyceps, a rare plant grown in Tibet that is believed to increase stamina.
 And then there are gingko nuts, believed to improve memory.
 Less well known is that, in traditional Chinese medicine, gingko is believed to have a healing effect on the lungs.
 In The Chinese Kitchen, Eileen Yin-Fei Lo notes that in the past chicken soup with gingko nuts was prescribed as a cure for coughs.

 You may have been served Chrysanthemum tea at a Chinese restaurant.
 A cooling food, Chrysanthemum is also used in soup, as it is said to be good for ridding the body of fevers.
 According to the National Chrysanthemum Society (USA), the boiled roots of the chrysanthemum have also been used as a headache cure.
 (Note: only certain varieties of chrysanthemum are used for medicinal purposes).

 Smaller than western figs, Chinese dried figs are reputed to moisten the lungs, and thus help cure coughs.
 In Wisdom of the Chinese Kitchen, Grace Young says that this harmonizing soup finally helped her cure a cough that had been hanging on for months.
 The almonds in the recipe are two types of Chinese almonds—nom hung, and buk hung.
 They are available in Asian markets.